-The Public Governance working group is online seminar series focused on state of art research in political economy that uses non-traditional data and data-intensive methods.
+The Public Governance workshop is an online seminar series focused on state of art research in political economy that uses non-traditional data and data-intensive methods.

-The working group give a platform for the research on the role of governance in designing and developing better policies.
+The workshop gives a platform for the research on the role of governance in designing and developing better policies.
 Key features are the political environment, the role of the media, the engagement of stakeholders such as civil society and firms, the market structure and level of competition, and the independence of public regulators, among others.
 Particular emphasis is placed on research with NLP methods due to the proven usefulness of transforming text into data for further econometric analysis.

 Periodicity: Every Monday from 17h30 to 19h.